sengac/gitfeatures-spec/oL2kY7ELjdStZ0MHSt7V3.md

 - In order to use GitFeatures for a new project
 - As a user
 - I want to be able to create a new project

+#### Import Existing Project
+- In order to use GitFeatures for a an existing project
+- As a user
+- I want to be able to import a project
 ---
 ### Flow Diagram